Assessment Grade Structure

-Students who started their GCSE programme in 2016 will see their predicted grades reported using the A*-G scale in all subjects EXCEPT Maths, English Literature and English Language which have moved to the new 9-1 scale.
+Students who started their GCSE programme in 2016 will see their grades reported using the 9-1 scale in all subject EXCEPT DT Resistant Materials and DT Electronic Products.

 In 2017 we reviewed and published a new Feedback Policy.
 Click here to view the Feedback Policy.